Replacement Roof Eaves Felt Cost

 £140

-Eaves felt is installed at the lowest part of the roof and overhangs into the guttering to prevent any water getting past the roof tiles and entering the loft.
-The eaves are the lowest part of the roof by the guttering, where the roof overhangs the edges of the property.
-The eaves felt is the roofing felt that overlaps the roof into the guttering.
+Eaves felt is installed at the lowest part of the roof and overhangs into the guttering to prevent any water getting past the roof tiles and entering the loft or damaging soffits and fascias.

 FAQs

 Quotes will vary depending on your location, the access and the length of the eaves.
-But if we assume a fairly typical eaves run of 16 metres on a typical semi-detached house.
-Then you are looking at a cost of around £400.
-This however assumes no access problems caused by conservatories or similar, and that you are having an eaves tray fitted instead of traditional felt, as felt may sag so often requires ply to be installed underneath to support it at the eaves.
+But if we assume a fairly typical eaves run of 16 metres on a typical semi-detached house, then you are looking at a cost of around £400.

-Normal roofing felt is usually too flexible to be used at the eaves level on its own, it will usually sag behind the fascia and actually collect water.
-So, if you wish to use traditional felt, you would ned to have some timber fixed underneath the felt to prop it up, though this will of course involve extra work and materials.
-Therefore, a plastic eaves tray is normally more effective and cheaper, plus these trays are specifically manufactured for use at the eaves level.
+Normal roofing felt is usually too flexible to be used at the eaves level on its own as it will usually sag behind the fascia and actually collect water.
+So, if you wish to use traditional felt, you would need to have some timber fixed underneath the felt to prop it up.

 Ready to get a price?